 kill -9 or

 CTRL+C in the terminal window you are running the server from.
-This will trigger a graceful shutdown of the node which can take up to 30 seconds.
+This will immediately cancel all active gRPC calls, and start tthe shutdown process.

-TemporalX includes additional bootstrap capabilities to ensure that you can always maintain a healthy set of connected peers.
-Along with the basic
+TemporalX includes two types of bootstrapping capabilities that allow us to ensure we always maintain a high number of connected peers.

---bootstrap,--bp flags which does a one time connection to a preset list of peers, and starts the DHT bootstrap function which is responsible for maintaining the routing table, there is an optional “periodic bootstrap” functionality.
+--bootstrap, --bp flags, which triggers a one time connection to a preset list of peers, and starts the DHT bootstrap function which maintains the routing table.

-As noted by the following output with the TemporalX node not being online for more than minutes, and go-ipfs having approximately 1 week uptime, the TemporalX node is much better connected than go-ipfs.
+As noted by the following output with the TemporalX not being online for more than 5 minutes, and go-ipfs having approximately 7 day uptime, the TemporalX node is much better connected than go-ipfs.

 rtrade@capecod:~/stress$ tex-cli client --ea 192.168.1.201:9090 --insecure=true node peer count connected peer count: 746 rtrade@capecod:~/stress$ ipfs swarm peers | wc -l 133